-- 5.1.
-A relationship between an adult and a child or young person is not a relationship between equals; the adult has a position of power or influence.
+5.1.
+A relationship between an adult and a child or young person is not a relationship between equals; the adult has a position of trust, power or influence.
 There is potential for exploitation and harm of children or vulnerable young people and all adults have a responsibility to ensure that an unequal balance of power is not used for personal advantage or gratification.
+Adults must not use their position to gain access to information for their own advantage and/or a pupil's or family's detriment or use their power to intimidate, threaten, coerce, or undermine

-Adults must not use their status or position to form or promote relationships with children (whether current pupils or not), that are of a sexual nature, or which may become so.
-Adults should maintain appropriate professional boundaries and avoid behaviour which might be misinterpreted by others.
-They should report any incident with this potential. - 5.2.
+- pupils.
+Adults must not use their status or position to form or promote relationships with children (whether current pupils or not), that are of a sexual nature, or which may become so. - 5.2.
+Adults should maintain appropriate professional boundaries and avoid behaviour that might be misinterpreted by others.
+They should report any incident with this potential to a senior manager.
+This is as relevant in the online world as it is in the classroom; staff engaging with pupils and/or parents online have a responsibility to model safe practice at all times. - 5.3.
 Any sexual behaviour or activity, whether homosexual or heterosexual, by an adult with or towards a child/pupil or young person, is illegal.
 Children and young people are protected by the same laws as adults in relation to non-consensual sexual behaviour.
 They are additionally protected by specific legal provisions regardless of whether there is consent or not.
-Where a person aged 18 or over is in a specified position of trust with a child or young person under 18 years, the Sexual Offences Act 2003 makes it an offence for that person to engage in sexual activity with or in the presence of that child or to cause or incite that child to engage in or watch sexual activity.
+Where a person aged 18 or over is in a specified position of trust with a child or young person under 18 years, the Sexual Offences Act 2003 makes it an offence for that person to engage in sexual activity with or in the presence of that child or to cause or incite that child to engage in or watch sexual activity. - 5.4.

-- 5.3.
 Sexual behaviour includes non-contact activities, such as causing a child or young person to engage in or watch sexual activity or the production of indecent images of children.
-'Working Together to Safeguard Children', Appendix A defines sexual abuse as "...forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening..." - 5.4.
-Adults must not have sexual relationships with pupils or have any form of communication with a child, which could be interpreted as sexually suggestive or provocative i.e. verbal comments, letters, notes, texts, electronic mail, phone calls, social networking contact or physical contact.
+'Working Together to Safeguard Children', Appendix A defines sexual abuse as "...forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening..." - 5.5.
+Adults must not have sexual relationships with pupils or have any form of communication with a child, which could be interpreted as sexually suggestive or provocative i.e., verbal comments, letters, notes, texts, electronic mail, phone calls, social networking contact or physical contact.
 The adult should not make sexual remarks to, or about, a child or discuss their own sexual relationships with or in the presence of pupils.
-Adults should take care that their language or conduct does not give rise to comment or speculations.
-Attitudes, demeanour and language all require care and thought. - 5.5.
-There are occasions when adults embark on a course of behaviour known as 'grooming' where the sole purpose is to gain the trust of a child or young person, and manipulate that relationship so that sexual abuse can take place.
+Adults should take care that their language or conduct does not give rise to comments or speculations.
+Attitudes, demeanour and language all require care and thought. - 5.6.
+There are occasions when adults embark on a course of behaviour known as 'grooming' where the sole purpose is to gain the trust of a child or young person and manipulate that relationship so that sexual abuse can take place.
 Adults should be aware that conferring special attention without good reason or favouring a pupil has the potential to be construed as being part of a 'grooming' process, which is a criminal offence.